Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 # The Pointless Topology
 ## Notation and conventions
-For brevity, it will be assumed that all declared sets (sets represented with a single character) are inhabited.
+It will be assumed that all declared sets (sets represented with a single character) are inhabited.
 This assumption does not necessarily extend to sets defined via relations on declared sets.

 Let $$\mathcal{T}$$ be a collection of subsets of $$X$$ with the following properties:
 1. $$\mathcal{T}$$ is a topology.
 That is: